-Cinnabon’s New At-Home Frozen Breakfast Creations Include Your Fave Cinnamon Rolls
+Cinnabon Is Launching An At-Home Frozen Collection Of Your Fave Cinnamon Rolls

 Get ready to upgrade your breakfast bite with Cinnabon's latest offering.
 Cinnabon’s new at-home frozen breakfast creations feature six sweet and savory varieties.
 If you're ready to transform your morning routine, here's how you can get the brand's selection of frozen products.